privaci/privaci.github.io/_posts/2018-03-14-4th_ci_symposium_accomodations.md

 ### **By Car**

 Generally, traveling by car will be more expensive and less convenient than flying or bussing.
 If you travel by car, we generally recommend you park and stay in Queens, since Manhattan driving and parking can be expensive.

+#### Cab/Lyft

+Even though your ultimate destination will be 2 West Loop Road, when catching a cab or Lyft, we recommend you enter/use this address: 1 East Loop Rd, New York, NY 10044.

+ Given that vehicular access to Roosevelt Island is only from Queens, the journey can take up to 55-mins.

 ## **Travel to Cornell Tech**